 When I was a child, my mother would make Brussel sprouts.
 Needless to say, I wasn’t a fan.
 As an adult, that’s changed.
 They are actually delicious with butter and lemon, slowly cooked and marinated.
 I enjoy them as well as roasted veggies of all kinds.
 I found this recipe not long ago, and it’s so good that I prepare it and really enjoy it.
 I must share it with you, and I hope you like it as much as I do.

-Larger meals weigh me down.
-I am eating smaller portions but more frequently.
+Larger meals tend to weigh me down, so I am eating smaller portions but more frequently.
 Since this has been the case, I find I am losing weight.
-I try to keep my meals to foods that truly benefit my needs.
-I’m listening to my body.
-I’ve eliminated foods I have found react in my body negatively and try to avoid them.
-Since I was diagnosed as hypothyroid and anemic several years ago, I make sure I consume iron, multi-vitamins and Omega 3/fish oils.
+I try to limit my meals to foods that truly benefit my needs, and I’m listening to my body.
+I’ve eliminated foods I have found respond in my body negatively and try to avoid them.
+Since I was diagnosed as hypothyroid and anemic several years ago, I make sure I consume iron, multi-vitamins, and Omega 3/fish oils.
 I also take vitamins A and D. I’ve also been taking a probiotic for digestion and health.

-Many of us have to adjust our diets for our lifestyles, genetic dispositions and medicines.
-That’s okay because there are so any creative ideas and recipes that are beneficial when it comes to health and our particular circumstances.
-I was trying to cut down on breads and dough recently as I found after eating certain breads, I felt bloated.
-In my search, I found a substitute.
-I especially like using raw cauliflower to create a crust for pizza.
+Many of us have to adjust our diets for our lifestyles, genetic dispositions, and medicines.
+That’s okay because there are so many creative ideas and recipes that are beneficial when it comes to health and our particular circumstances.
+I was trying to cut down on bread and dough recently because I found that I felt bloated after eating certain kinds of bread.
+In my search, I found a tasty substitute.
+I especially like using raw cauliflower to create a crust for pizza or homemade calzones.

-Here’s to summer and sharing healthy summer recipes and tasty dishes filled with great flavors!
+So, here’s to summer and sharing healthy summer recipes and tasty dishes filled with great flavors!